Home » Mental Health » Screening Tests

 PTSD Checklist for DSM-5 (PCL-5)PTSDSelf-administered or clinician-guided questionnaire20 items assessing PTSD symptoms related to a stressful experience, including intrusive thoughts, nightmares, flashbacks, emotional distress, physical reactivity after exposure to traumatic reminders, avoidance of thoughts or reminders about the trauma, negative thoughts or feelings that began or worsened after the trauma, hyperarousalResponses indicate how bothered the individual has been by each symptom over the past month.

-Alcohol Use Disorders Identification Test (AUDIT): Alcohol Use DisorderSelf AdministeredA screening tool developed by the World Health Organization to identify persons with harmful alcohol consumption.The responses are scored, and the total score indicates the level of risk.
-A score of 8 or more generally indicates hazardous or harmful drinking behavior.
+Alcohol Use Disorders Identification Test (AUDIT):Alcohol Use DisorderSelf AdministeredA screening tool developed by the World Health Organization to identify persons with harmful alcohol consumption.The responses are scored, and the total score of the Alcohol Use Disorders Identification Test (AUDIT) indicates the level of risk.
+A score of 8 or more indicates hazardous or harmful drinking behavior.
 The test can be administered quickly, usually taking less than 5 minutes to complete.

 This table shows various mental health assessment methods, from traditional questionnaires and interviews to modern self-assessment tools available on online platforms and mobile apps, each playing a crucial role in identifying and addressing mental health needs.

-How are mental health screening tests conducted?
+Here are some mental health screening test methods;

 MethodFormatExampleFunctionality